By Kristy Espat

-The good news is, you don’t have to constantly monitor rates.
+The good news is, you don’t have to constantly monitor rates plans.
 With the help of a revenue management tool, you can automate pricing updates based on your local market and optimize revenue 24/7– no matter the size or type of your property.

 What is dynamic pricing?

 Unlike the old-school approach of static hotel pricing (keeping room rates the same regardless of demand), hotel dynamic pricing is about adjusting rates and stay restrictions in response to changes in local demand and market conditions.
 Dynamic pricing is a core tenet of modern revenue management, or yield management – the practice of managing pricing and room inventory to maximize a hotel’s revenue and profitability.
 The goal of any pricing strategy is to sell the most rooms at the highest possible rate.

 Why do hotels need a dynamic pricing strategy?

 As consumers, we encounter dynamic pricing everywhere we go – when purchasing airline fares, buying tickets to a high-demand sports game, or taking advantage of markdowns at your local grocery.
 If you use ride-share apps like Uber and Lyft, you know that prices “surge” during busy times and drop down during slower times.
 And Amazon reportedly updates different prices for products millions of times per day.